muskanmandil/muskanmandil/README.md

 <br>- 🌟 Skilled as a full stack developer with expertise in front-end development.
 Competent in React.js, Node.js, Express.js, and working with both MongoDB and SQL databases.
 <br>- 🎨 Passionate about UX design with hands-on experience in designing various applications from scratch.
 <br>- 🌱 Eager to contribute technical skills and creativity to a collaborative environment.
-<br>- Open to networking and new opportunities.
+<br>- Open to networking.
 Let's connect!
 </p>

 ###